orangemug/svg-fixie/README.md

 You'll probably also want to `#fixScale` on resize.

-To remove the scale handler again
+To remove the scale from the element

-    fixie.destroy();
+    fixie.remove();

 ## License